All measures at a glance

 - Security guards will wear face masks and gloves

 Please check in advance whether you are wearing any objects in your clothes or on your body in order to smoothly pass through the security checks.
 Please place all items in the bins that go through the hand baggage scanner.
 That way, you will avoid an alarm, a situation where you have to go through the gate again, or where you need to be searched unnecessarily.
 That will keep it smooth and safe for yourself and your colleagues.
 You will also pass through controls much faster.
-A face mask is not mandatory in the staff passages, but it is of course permitted.
+A face mask is mandatory in the staff passages.

 Hospitable to visitors